dotnet/tye/docs/recipes/probes.md

 Before we get to the definition of a probe and how it works, it's important to understand the life cycle of a replica.

-Each replica in Tye can be in one of these three states
+When using the local orchestrator (`tye run`), each replica in Tye can be in one of these three states

 * `Started` - A replica is in this state when it has just been started, and hasn't been probed yet.
 * `Healthy` - A replica is in this state when it passes the `liveness` probe, but not the `readiness` probe.
 * `Ready` - A replica is in this state when it passes both the `liveness` and `readiness` probes.

 (*Internally, there are more states that a replica can be in, but those are not relevant to this discussion*)

+The orchestrator is responsible for switching between the different states based on the feedback from the probes, as described in later sections.

+When deploying the application to Kubernetes (via `tye deploy`), the life cycle is represented differently and is managed by Kubernetes.
+Click [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) to read more about the life cycle of a Pod in Kubernetes.

+Throughout the rest of the document, we'll be referring to the life cycle of the replica as it is represented in the local orchestrator (i.e. `Started`, `Healthy`, `Ready`).

 ## Types of Probes